 - Avoid eating highly processed and prepared foods.
-These foods are often loaded with fat, calories, and sodium, plus they can contain unhealthy ingredients such as trans-saturated fats and high fructose corn syrup.
+These foods are often loaded with fat, calories, and salt.
+They often have unhealthy things, like saturated fats and a lot of sugar.

 - At fast food restaurants, choose the salad option (with low-fat dressing).
 At family-style restaurants, choose broiled poultry, fish, or lean meat entrees with steamed vegetables.
 Skip cheesy, buttery, or creamy sauces.
 Choose oil and vinegar dressings on salads.

 - Limit the amount of alcohol you drink.

 - Make sure that less than 35 percent of total, daily calories come from fat.
-The healthiest fats are found in foods such as whole grains, avocados, walnuts, almonds, sunflower seeds, peanut butter, and fatty fish (such as salmon, sardines, mackerel, herring, and trout).
+The healthiest fats are found in foods like avocados, walnuts, almonds, sunflower seeds, peanut butter, and fatty fish (such as salmon, sardines, and trout).